-DTube is one of the best privacy-focused video platforms you can use instead of Youtube.
-It’s completely decentralized, meaning that DTube videos aren’t uploaded and streamed from one centralized server as they are with Youtube.
+DTube is one of the best privacy-focused video content platforms, which is still somewhat similar to YouTube.
+It’s completely decentralized, meaning that DTube videos aren’t uploaded and streamed from one centralized server as they are with YouTube.
 All of its content is stored on blockchain.
 This means that it’s pretty difficult for hackers to tamper with video content, it’s unlikely that your personal data will leak, and the community controls the platform.

 What’s also great about DTube is that it doesn’t serve you ads or have a recommendation algorithm, it supports free speech (the content is monitored by the community), and all content creators have the opportunity to earn cryptocurrency revenue.
-The interface is similar to Youtube, so die-hard Youtube fans won’t find it difficult to move to this platform.
+The interface is similar to YouTube, so die-hard YouTube fans won’t find it difficult to move to this platform.
 Want to upload videos without risk of tampering?
 Then choose DTube.

-It’s a great platform for people looking for funny videos, product reviews or quick how-tos.
-Like Youtube, it categorizes videos into entertainment, sports, video games, movies, news and TV.
+It’s a great YouTube alternative for people looking for funny videos, product reviews or quick how-tos.
+Similar to YouTube, it categorizes videos into entertainment, sports, video games, movies, news and TV.
 Viewers can subscribe to channels or view different playlists, too.

 9GAG is a go-to platform for social media fans and anyone who’s looking for short and funny videos.
 Facebook and Twitter users love this platform as it’s full of GIFs, memes, and other fun photos that they can share with their friends.
 The content is categorized, making it easy to find what you’re looking for.

-A great alternative to Youtube if you only watch music videos.
+A great youtube alternative if you only watch music videos.
 Vevo offers a huge number of high-quality music videos from two labels – Sony Music Entertainment and Universal Music Group.
 You can either watch the latest hits or explore other video clips, which are grouped by an artist.

 Best known in the gaming community, this video hosting platform allows its users to ‘live broadcast’ their gameplay or upload the recording.
 It also serves as a social network where people can share their game tips and interact with other players.